 How to Become a PAT Tester

-Portable Appliance Testing (PAT) is an important aspect of health and safety in various workplaces, residential spaces, and public institutions.
-If you're considering a career as a PAT tester, this article will guide you through what the job entails, the qualifications you need, training courses, and finding a job.
+Portable Appliance Testing (PAT) is an important aspect of electrical safety in workplaces, rental properties and public buildings.
+If you're considering a career as a PAT tester, this guide explains what the job involves, the qualifications employers look for, the training required and how to find work in the industry.

 What is a PAT Tester?